 A pile of stuff has happened this month beyond doing my site redesign, so let’s catch up a bit (for those who just want to know about the recipe, scroll on down).
 Let’s see – Graham was officially accepted into his master’s programme, so that’s a huge deal, I am SO proud of him.
 I was accepted into a wonderful food stock photography agency and have had a lot of career growth over the past few weeks despite having been forced to take some time away from content creation.
 Most of my days have been spent in front of my computer redoing old posts to make sure links work (I’m sure some are still broken), fixing photos, and putting proper recipe cards in place.
 It’s been stinking hot, too, like August in May.
 In a place that actually has a regular amount of sunlight, hah.

 And this recipe.
-Potato salad is never a bad thing, right?
+A little vegan potato salad is never a bad thing, right?
 This one is adapted from my roasted new potato salad but simplified a bit, and with asparagus, the queen of spring (sorry rhubarb, still love you).
 For this particular version I mixed jack by the hedge, or garlic mustard, with the spinach.
 It’s an invasive plant in north America but native to Europe, and all over the place right now.
 Free greens, why not.
 The asparagus gets tossed in with the potatoes for the last five minutes, keeping those stalks green and just the right amount of crisp, because there’s no point to mushy asparagus!

 After roasting, the potatoes are tossed with fresh greens, the lentils, asparagus, and a lemon-mustard-garlic vinaigrette while the spuds are still hot.
 That’s the trick so make sure you don’t leave the potatoes to the side and let them cool before mixing everything up!
 I decided to make this recipe for 2-3 people because we’re usually two, but just double up to feed a bigger group.
 It ends up being a pretty great light dinner, with lots of lentils to fill you up, and a surprisingly balanced meal for a potato salad.
 If nothing else it’s a good reason to eat potato salad as a whole meal, right?
 Right.